 • If you want to be able to run the fortran tests for this filter, HDF5 must be configured with both the --enable-fortran and --enable-fortran2003 configuration switches.
-Otherwise, any vanilla installation of HDF5 is acceptable.

-The Fortran interface to this filter requires a Fortran 2003 compiler because it uses ISO_C_BINDING to define the Fortran interface.
+The Fortran interface to this filter requires Fortran 2003 because it uses ISO_C_BINDING.